Clark-Nikdel-Powell/Hansel-and-Gretel/README.md

 ### Instructions ###

 1. Download the [zip archive](https://github.com/Clark-Nikdel-Powell/Hansel-and-Gretel/zipball/master) and extract the contents.
+Alternatively, you could clone this repo to your local machine and always have an up-to-date version.

 2. Make sure you're running Wordpress 3.1.0 or better.
 It won't work with older versions.